demisto/splunk-app/add-on/TA-Demisto/README.md

     4) Labels: Comma separated values to be put in the label field.
     5) Severity: Severity of the alert
     6) Details: Details field in the incident.

+# Multiple Servers Support
+* You can send incidents from one search head to multiple Demisto servers.
+In the app setup page:
+  1) Write the servers in a comma separated manner.
+For example: hostname1,hostname2,hostname3
+  2) If only some of the servers has specific ports, write '0' for the rest.
+For example: port1,0,port3
+  3) Write the API keys in a comma separated manner.
+For example: APIkey1,APIkey2,APIkey3

+  Finish installation as usual.
+  Afterwards, when you'll create a new alert, choose 'Create Demisto Incident' and you'll have an option 'Demisto Server' where you can choose the server to send the alert to.

 #Troubleshooting
 * Environment variable SPLUNK_HOME must be set